pinchukovartur/Simple-Windows-Service/README.md

   2. Install python 3.6+ (https://www.python.org/downloads/)
 When installing, select the "add to PATH" and install pip.

   3. Install win32 lib.
-At the command prompt, type pip install pypiwin32.
-3.1 In the path variable there must be a path to .../.../Python3.*/Scripts and  ../.../Python3.*
+At the command prompt, type "pip install pypiwin32".
+In the path variable there must be a path to:
+>.../.../Python3.*/Scripts

+>../.../Python3.*

   4. Add to the PATH variable.
-It should have 4 ways.
+It should have 4 ways:
- 1way - .../.../Python3.*/Scripts
- 2way - ../.../Python3.*
- 3way - ../../Python3.*/Lib/site-packages/win32
- 4way - ../../Python3.*/Lib/site-packages/pypiwin32_system32
+ >.../.../Python3.*/Scripts

+ >../.../Python3.*

+ >../../Python3.*/Lib/site-packages/win32

+ >../../Python3.*/Lib/site-packages/pypiwin32_system32

-  5. Run python install.py.
+  5. Run "python install.py".
 This script creates a service WindowsMonitor.
   After the end of the service, the HelloWorld.txt file will be created in the folder ../../Python3.*/Lib/site-packages/win32